-Whenever we talk about biometric recognition, we generally think of either high security access control applications or sci-fi blockbusters.
+Whenever we talk about biometric recognition, we generally think of either high-security access control applications or sci-fi blockbusters.
 Hollywood has been portraying the use of biometrics in sci-fi films for decades.
-Star Trek, which aired as a show in 1966 and was made into its first movie in 1979, used biometrics such as voice ID, retina scanning and facial recognition.
+Star Trek, which aired as a show in 1966 and was made into its first movie in 1979, used biometrics such as voice ID, retina scanning, and facial recognition.
 1982's Blade Runner used the Voight-Kampff machine to measure dilation of the iris to determine if a subject was human.
-Of course, our devices are still utilised to this day to protect some of the world’s most secure facilities and assets, but more recently our readers are commonly installed in facilities that you would not associate with high security, such as gyms, restaurants, hotels and construction sites.
+Of course, our devices are still utilized to this day to protect some of the world’s most secure facilities and assets, but more recently our readers are commonly installed in facilities that you would not associate with high security, such as gyms, restaurants, hotels and construction sites.

 One of the most significant increases in demand for biometric systems is in workforce management, primarily used for time and attendance.
 We have to go back nearly a whole century before the first Star Trek episode to discover the first time-clock patent, the Bundy Clock (pictured right).
-Today, many organisations have chosen to replace antiquated punching-in machines with reliable biometric devices.
-So let’s look at some of the advantages that implementing biometric time and attendance can bring to your organisation.
+Today, many organizations have chosen to replace antiquated punching-in machines with reliable biometric devices.
+So let’s look at some of the advantages that implementing biometric time and attendance can bring to your organization.

 Touchless Biometric Systems (TBS) supply the world’s most reliable and accurate biometric devices.
 Whether you install fingerprint or iris recognition, you will know that the identity of every individual is certain.
 Traditional methods of identification such as cards or fobs can easily be shared or stolen, leaving the system open to abuse.
 A US study in 2017 suggests that a staggering $373 million per annum was lost to ‘buddy punching’ (having a co-worker clock-in on your behalf).